kmc6/F1/README.md

 <sup>Figure 13 - Line Plot showing average driver age by season.</sup>

 ### L2 - Multivariate Analysis
 MA was conducted on the final dataframe containing driver performance features.
 Correlation coefficients were calculated and visually plotted using a colour-coded heatmap where the strongest correlations are highlighted in ‘red’ (see figure 15).
 The reason for doing this was to check model assumptions forlinear regression models i.e. features / variables have a normal distribution, linearity of variables and variable independence (Robert J Casson & Lachlan, 2014).
-Those feature with high correlation could indicate multi-collinearity, and were thus removed from the final dataframe.
+Those feature with high correlation could indicate multi-collinearity and were thus removed from the final dataframe.

 ![Screenshot: Source Database](images/eda_feature_correlation_all_features.png)

-<sup>Figure 15 - Heatmap to show correlation coefficients for consistency of driver performance and driver age features.</sup>
+<sup>Figure 15 - Heatmap to show correlation coefficients for final dataframe.</sup>

 MA was repeated without the highly correlated feaures as shown in figure 16.
 This was used as the final dataset as input into the predictive models (Figure 16).

 ![Screenshot: Source Database](images/eda_feature_correlation_minus_highly_correlated_features.png)

-<sup>Figure 16 - Heatmap to show correlation coefficients for consistency of driver performance and driver age features (minus non-highly correlated features).</sup>
+<sup>Figure 16 - Heatmap to show correlation coefficients for final dataframe minus highly correlated features.</sup>

 ### Exploratory Data Analysis